 UAE GBC explores stronger cooperation with Women’s Forum of Parliamentary Assembly of Mediterranean

-The Parliamentary Assembly of the Mediterranean is an international organisation that brings together parliaments from the Euro-Mediterranean and Gulf regions to discuss common challenges.

-This meeting was attended by Mona Ghanem Al Marri, Vice President of the UAE Gender Balance Council; Joanna Lima, President of the Women’s Forum of the Parliamentary Assembly of the Mediterranean and Head of the Portuguese Delegation to the Parliamentary Assembly of the Mediterranean; Fatima Zahraa Abdi, Vice-President of the Forum; Celine Cervi from the Secretariat of the Mediterranean Parliament; and Maryam Majid bin Thaniya, Member of the UAE Federal National Council and Vice President of the Parliamentary Women's Forum of the Mediterranean Parliament.
+This meeting was attended by Her Excellency Mona Ghanem Al Marri, Vice President of the UAE Gender Balance Council; Her Excellency Joanna Lima, President of the Women’s Forum of the Parliamentary Assembly of the Mediterranean and Head of the Portuguese Delegation to the Parliamentary Assembly of the Mediterranean; Her Excellency Fatima Zahraa Abdi, Vice-President of the Forum; Celine Cervi from the Secretariat of the Mediterranean Parliament; and Her Excellency Maryam Majid bin Thaniya, Member of the UAE Federal National Council and Vice President of the Parliamentary Women's Forum of the Mediterranean Parliament.

 The move to strengthen cooperation with the Women’s Forum of the Parliamentary Assembly of the Mediterranean forms part of the UAE Gender Balance Council’s efforts to expand its partnerships with influential international gender balance institutions.
 The move also reflects the UAE leadership’s support for the Council’s objectives to enhance the role of women, preserve their gains in various fields, and promote gender balance regionally and globally.